kai687/sphinxawesome-theme/docs/how-to/install.md

 ---
+myst:
   html_meta:
     description: |
       Learn how to install the Awesome Theme for your documentation project.
 ---

 (sec:install)=